Glass (blue crate)

 Paper and cardboard go to OJI Fibre, which then identifies markets for the product.

-- Clear Polyethylene Terephthalate (PET 1), goes to Flights Plastics in Lower Hutt.
+- Clear Polyethylene Terephthalate (PET 1), goes to Flight Plastics in Lower Hutt.

 - Naturally coloured High-Density Polyethylene (HDPE 2) like 'clear' milk bottles and detergent containers go to Palmerston North where it is washed and turned into re-processed pellets.
 The raw material is then turned into items such as wheelie bins.

 What happens at the recycling plant?

-This video shows where your recycling goes, and what happens to it at the recycling plant.
+This video shows what happens to your recycling at a Materials Recovery Facility.
 There are many different types of recycling plants in New Zealand, and this is an example of just one facility: